SUNET/cnaas-nac/docs/apiref/auth.rst

 + nas_port_id, optional.
 Interface, for example Ethernet1.
 + calling_station_id, optional.
 Typically a MAC address.
 + called_station_id, optional.
 Typically a MAC address.
++ active, optional.
+Can be set to true or false, sets the user to active if true.

 CURL example: